foladipo/docs-cabinet-cp2/README.md

 ## Limitations

 - You can't upload digital documents (like PDFs).
+- You can't share links to documents.
+Other users can only search for your public documents, or access them if they have the same role/account type as you.
-- You can't add images to your documents or change your profile picture (yet).
+- You can't change your profile picture (yet).
 - There is no automated password reset system.
 If you forget your password, you have to contact an admin and ask him/her to reset it for you.
 - This project doesn't use a realtime database (like Firebase DB).
 So, you